CharlesR-W/Dianoia/README.md

 # Dianoia - Visual Argumentation Co-Pilot

-A web-based "Centaur" tool for visual thinking and argumentation.
-Users provide strategic direction and evaluation, while an LLM co-pilot provides speed, brainstorming, and structural assistance.
+## Please note this project is not yet functional!
+The readme below describes intended features and usage, subject to change.

+A web-based "Centaur" tool for argumentation generation and analysis, inspired by argument markup languages like Argdown.
+The intent is to provide the user a streamlined way to use LLMs to generate and evaluate argumentation, with the particular hope that re-instantiation of LLMs can be used to mitigate cognitive biases.

 ## Features

 - **Visual Argument Mapping**: Create and connect claims on a 2D canvas
 - **AI-Powered Generation**: Generate supporting, refuting, or unpacking claims using OpenAI
 - **Interactive Interface**: Double-click to edit claims, drag to reposition
-- **Responsive Design**: Works on desktop and mobile devices
-- **Local Persistence**: Saves your argument graphs in browser localStorage
+- **Local Persistence**: Saves your argument graphs in browser localStorage.
+An online "library" of argumentation graphs is planned,

 ## Technology Stack